abartnof/cricket_competition/readme.md

 are year, match type, country, and gender; the random effects are the events themselves.
 The second model omits gender.

-The answer is: no, the model with gender is not significantly better than our null model.
+The answer is– no, the model with gender is not significantly better than our null model.

 ``` r